J-Klass/eight-queens-genetic-algorithm/README.md

 ### Introduction

 The goal of this project is to solve the problem of placing 8 queens on a chessboard without any of them attacking one another using Machine Learning.
-More precisely, a Genetic algorithm is used to find one the possible placements.
+More precisely, a Genetic algorithm is used to find one of the possible placements.
 The problem can be expanded to a larger grid solving the same problem.
 The size of the grid and the parameters of the genetic algorithm can be adjusted in the configurations.

 ### Installation